tintern-grammar-school/tin-intune-mgmt/README.md

 # tintune-mgmt
-This repository holds our Intune (or *"Tintune"*, get it? 🙂) Management Scripts.
+This repository holds our Intune (or is it *"Tintune"*... get it? 🙂) Management Scripts.
 Just like it says on the can, most of these scripts have come about as a way to automate or streamline various repeatable actions that happen in the course of managing our environment.

 We are a mixed Windows / iPadOS / macOS environment.
 Suggestions and improvements welcome!